 If you are applying for Universal Credit for the first time and you are in need of assistance you must apply for a Universal Credit Advance; you will need to discuss this with your Jobcentre Plus advisor and you may be asked for evidence of this discussion.

 Who cannot get help from the fund?

-If your Job Seekers Allowance has been sanctioned by the Department for Work and Pensions (DWP) then you will not qualify for assistance.
+If your benefit payments have been sanctioned by the Department for Work and Pensions (DWP) then you will not qualify for assistance.
 In this instance you must contact Jobcentre Plus to apply for a Hardship Payment, your eligibility for this will be assessed by the DWP.
 If you do not agree with your sanction you should appeal this decision to the DWP.